Mallick17/AWS-ECS/README.md

 <details>
    <summary>Step-by-Step Guide to Migrate an ECS service from Rolling Update to Native Blue/Green Deployment</summary>

-Here’s a **clear, step-by-step guide** to migrate an ECS service from rolling update to native Blue/Green deployment, addressing ALB and target group.

 ## 1️⃣ Prerequisites and Initial Checks